Managing Fraud and Chargebacks on Google Pay

 Is Google Pay Secure?

-When you do see fraud over Google Pay, it will often be because a fraudster succeeded in using a low-tech method such as phishing or social engineering to convince a user to divulge their Google Pay login credentials.
+When there is fraud on Google Pay, it's often because a fraudster succeeded in using a low-tech method such as phishing or social engineering to convince a user to divulge their login credentials.

 How Do Chargebacks Work Over Google Pay?

-The chargeback process with Google Pay is not materially different than the chargeback process merchants are already familiar with.
+The chargeback process with Google Pay is largely similar to the chargeback process merchants are already familiar with.
 Merchants can avoid chargebacks over Google Pay by following the same best practices they should already be using—for example, obtaining tracking numbers and delivery confirmation for all orders, documenting all communication with customers, and clearly presenting their terms and conditions of purchase to the customer before finalizing a sale.